zhentingqi/zhentingqi.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi there!
-I am an incoming CS PhD student at [Harvard University](https://www.harvard.edu/).
-I am fortunate to be co-advised by Prof. [Yilun Du](https://yilundu.github.io/) and Prof. [Hima Lakkaraju](https://himalakkaraju.github.io/).
+I am an incoming CS PhD student at [Harvard University](https://www.harvard.edu/), and I am fortunate to be co-advised by Prof. [Yilun Du](https://yilundu.github.io/) and Prof. [Hima Lakkaraju](https://himalakkaraju.github.io/).
 My research interest lies broadly in `Foundation Models` and `Generative AI`.
 My long-term research goal is to build intelligent and reliable AI systems for the benefit of human society.
 Motivated by this goal, I am generally interested in the following topics (w/o particular order):

 - **Reasoning**: How do current ML models perform reasoning and how do we improve them?
 How do we train AI systems to solve problems robustly and generalizes well to out-of-distribution scenarios?

 - **Reliability**: How do we better understand AI systems and further enhance their controllability and robustness?
-How can we design scalable method to ensure their safety while we are improving their capabilities?
+How can we design scalable method to ensure their reliability while we are improving their capabilities?

 My most recent research focused on:
 - Training language agents for complex reasoning tasks like coding assistance and scientific discovery
 - Memory mechanisms for language agents
 - Training-time/test-time self-evolution
-- Designing dynamic evaluation benchmarks for reasoning/generalization
+- Dynamic evaluation benchmarks for reasoning/generalization

 Our research group is open to collaborations!
 Please feel free to reach out at `zhentingqi [at] g [dot] harvard [dot] edu`.